Undergraduate + Postgraduate

-- This course will provide both BSc and Master’s qualifications in a four-year program.
+- This course will provide both Bachelor's and a Master’s qualifications in a four-year program.

 - With full time study, you will achieve AEP accreditation in the shortest possible time, thereby enabling you to begin practice sooner than by other accredited programs with similar academic qualifications.

-- This major focuses on combining your academic studies with developing your applied skills in line with industry accreditation and subsequent employment or research.
+- This degree focuses on combining your academic studies with developing your applied skills in line with industry accreditation and subsequent employment or research.

 What you'll learn